Jordan–Palestine relations

 The bilateral relations between Jordan and Palestine have generally been strong as both nations share close cultural and historical ties.

 History

 1949–1967

 Jordan annexed the West Bank on 24 April 1950, after the 1949 armistice agreements.
-In 1951, King Abdullah I was assassinated by a Palestinian from the al-Husayni family.
 After the annexation, all Palestinians in the West Bank became Jordanian citizens.
 In the Jordanian parliament, there were 30 seats for both the West and East banks, making roughly equal populations.
 Palestinians in the West Bank did not face discrimination and were given the same equal rights as the Jordanians of the East Bank.

 1967–1988

 After the Six-Day War, Jordan lost control of the West Bank to Israel.
 However, the Palestinians in the West Bank lost neither their citizenship nor their seats in the Jordanian parliament.
 About 300,000 Palestinians fled to Jordan.
 In 1970, a conflict broke out between the Jordanian Armed Forces led by King Hussein and the Palestine Liberation Organization led by Yasser Arafat.
 This conflict was known as Black September.
 Palestinians had gone on a global skyjacking spree, and there were rumors of some wanting to topple or assassinate the Jordanian King.
 After the war, Jordan expelled the PLO to Lebanon but kept refugees and integrated Palestinian citizens in Jordan.
 Palestinians in the West Bank would retain their Jordanian citizenship until Jordan renounced all claims to the West Bank on 31 July 1988.
 Arafat later recognized the PLO as "the sole legitimate representative of the Palestinian people."